Are modular homes durable? How long do modular homes last?

 Weather Resistance

-Modular homes are designed to withstand conditions as challenging as brick-built homes.
-Steel structures are not susceptible to dampness, expanded clay is resistant to frost and fire, and wooden components are protected with antifungal and fire-retardant treatments.
+Modular homes are designed to withstand conditions as harsh as traditional brick homes.
+Steel structures do not get damp, expanded clay aggregate is resistant to frost and fire, and wooden components are protected with antifungal and fire-retardant preparations.

 Modern insulation technologies (mineral wool, PUR foam, vapor-permeable membranes), in turn, protect the interior from heat loss and moisture.
 These homes perform excellently in the Polish climate.